-Some fulfillment warehouses charge per SKU you carry in inventory.
-If you sell a lot of different SKUs, this fee structure may be prohibitive for you.
-Make sure you’re clear whether you’ll be charged per SKU.
-Run the numbers to make sure the fee structure works for your business.
+Some fulfillment warehouses charge per SKU carried in inventory.
+So then, if you sell a lot of different SKUs, this fee structure may be prohibitive for you.
+Make sure you’re clear if they charge you per SKU.

 16. What kind of contract is required?

 No matter how many questions you ask, there is no substitute for experience.
 The true test of a new 3PL provider comes when you start to work together.
-The founders of Red Stag created their fulfillment company after frustrating experiences with third-party logistics providers.
+Thus, the founders of Red Stag created their fulfillment company after frustrating experiences with third-party logistics providers.